 I know it's getting towards the end of true soup season, but this Irish fish chowder is light enough to be enjoyed any time.
 Full of fantastic flavor, packed with fish and gently creamy, it's a wonderfully tasty lunch or start to a meal.

-- 1 small onion
+- 1 onion small

-- 2oz/60g smoked bacon (streaky)
+- 2 oz smoked bacon 60g (streaky)

-- 8oz/225g potatoes
+- 8 oz potatoes 225g

-- ½tbsp butter
+- ½ tablespoon butter

-- ¼tsp dried thyme
+- ¼ teaspoon dried thyme